Transportation in Hampton Roads: Passenger rail

+Through its Amtrak Thruway connecting bus service, Amtrak riders can be transported from Norfolk onward to Virginia Beach.

 The Virginia Department of Rail and Public Transportation has studies underway for extending high speed passenger rail to the Virginia Peninsula and South Hampton Roads areas with a rail connection at Richmond to the Southeast High Speed Rail Corridor.

 Air

 The Hampton Roads is served by two major commercial airports: Norfolk International Airport and the smaller Newport News/Williamsburg International Airport.
 Alternatively, some travelers from the Peninsula and Williamsburg area also sometimes use Richmond International Airport, located 42 mi west of Williamsburg and 8 mi east of Richmond in Henrico County, Virginia.

 Norfolk International Airport

 Norfolk International Airport (ORF) is the main air passenger and cargo transport hub in the region.
-Offering nearly 160 arrivals and departures daily to major cities throughout the US, Norfolk International presently ranks in the country's top 65 airports in terms of passengers served annually, with an average of 3.5 million.
-The airport is served by five airlines, with flights to 25 nonstop destinations:
+Offering nearly 160 arrivals and departures daily to major cities throughout the US, Norfolk International recorded a record number of passengers, 4.9 million passengers, in 2025.